Apelon-VA/va-isaac-docs/Known Issues.md

 ## General TODOs
 - A bunch of JUnit tests still haven't made the transition from OTF to the ISAAC framework - need to be repaired / brought back.
 - Much code needs to be ported from Blueprint APIs to Builder APIs, so we can throw out the Blueprint stuff
-- Dan has started working on porting the Dynamic Refex/Sememe code over to the Builder API, and refactoring it to be consistently DynamicSememe - but ETA unknown.